Home Remedies For Cold Feet And Palms In Winter Season

 - Physical exercise with adequate intake of food can help keep your hands and feet dry.

-- Do not smoke, because ‘cig’ reduces hands and foot circulation.
+- Do not smoke, because cigarette reduces hands and foot circulation.

 When to see a doctor

-It is common to have occasional cold feet, but there are other incidences that it might be important to visit the doctor.
-Meet your doctor with the following signs, if you have cold feet and palms.
+It is common to have occasional cold feet, but there are other incidences that it might be important to visit the doctor. if you have cold feet and palms, meet your doctor with the following signs.

 - Joint hurt